akreutzmann/akreutzmann.github.io/publications.md

 ### A Framework for Producing Small Area Estimates Based on Area-Level Models in R

-The second paper (not yet published) explains the steps to produce domain estimates with area-level models.
+The second paper explains the steps to produce domain estimates with area-level models.
 The necessary steps are explained along the basic area-level model but also the specifications for the extensions are shown.

+The paper is published in the [The R Journal](https://journal.r-project.org/articles/RJ-2023-039/).